 Opening an ISA means choosing a product and provider which best suits your investment goals.
 It’s extremely important that you are able to trust your ISA provider, so to ensure you are dealing with a genuine firm and not a fraudulent outfit, you can find a list of approved providers here.

-the value of your investments falling, by going with an authorised firm you can enjoy the tax breaks associated with an ISA with confidence.
+By going with an authorised firm you can enjoy the tax breaks associated with an ISA with confidence.
 You’ll also have the peace of mind of knowing that the Financial Services Compensation Scheme will cover you for up to £50,000 if the worst happens and your ISA provider goes out of business.

 It’s also worth looking at the track record and financial backing of a prospective provider, and there’s no harm in asking friends or family if they have any experience of dealing with them in the past.